xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

 ### GitHub
   - If you do not already have a Github.com account, create one now.

-  - For each of the following git repositories:
+  - For each of the following git repositories create a fork:
     - https://github.com/xtuml/bridgepoint
     - https://github.com/xtuml/models